PurpleTurtleCreative/completionist/readme.txt

 - Media attachments with uppercase file suffix, such as `JPG` or `PNG`, would not be displayed in Project Embeds.
 - Style issues on the Settings screen when using Chrome with the Loom browser extension.
 - Error 404 when using the new Asana project URL as the `src` in Project Embeds.

-### 3.10.1 - 2023-09-15

-#### Fixed

-- PHP error when creating or displaying Asana tasks assigned to an Asana user connection that's being used by multiple WordPress users in Completionist.
-- PHP 8.2 compatibility for handling dates which was causing fatal errors when trying to create and display tasks in the Pinned Tasks metabox.
-- Increased minimum version requirement to PHP 7.2 due to Composer dependencies.

-### 3.10.0 - 2023-08-15

-#### Added

-- Settings to clear the Asana data cache and set the cache duration (TTL).

-#### Changed

-- Improved the styling and language clarity of the Asana authorization screen.

-#### Fixed

-- Automation actions firing multiple times or never at all for the *Post is Created* event.
-The `'transition_post_status'` action hook is now used instead of `'wp_insert_post'`.
-- Large images that failed to load would overflow the container in Project Embeds.
-- Special characters would be encoded to HTML entities or completely stripped in automations and Asana tasks created by automations.
-- Minor style fix on the Settings admin page.